 - Enroll in an accredited California institution of higher education (CCC, CSU, or UC).

 - File a Non-Resident Tuition Exemption Affidavit with the school.
 In the case of students without legal immigration status, they must state that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so.

 Steps for Submitting your AB 540 Affidavit for Undergraduates and Graduates

 Submit your completed Non-Resident Tuition Exemption Affidavit and official high school transcripts by the first day of classes.

-If you are an SF State undergraduate student now applying to a graduate program at SF State you must ONLY re-submit your affidavit to the Division of Graduate Studies.
+If you are an SF State undergraduate student now applying to a graduate program at SF State, you must ONLY re-submit your affidavit to the Division of Graduate Studies.
 No need to submit your official transcripts.
 All other graduate students must submit their official high school transcripts AND affidavit to the Division of Graduate Studies Admissions.

-AB 540 student status will not be official until final high school transcripts & affidavit are submitted and processed.
+AB 540 student status will not be official until final high school transcripts & the affidavit are submitted and processed.
 Non-resident fees will be charged until AB 540 status is approved.

-- You will receive a letter or an email from the Admissions Office verifying your status as an AB 540 student (usually just prior to the beginning of classes).
+- You will receive a letter or email from the Admissions Office verifying your status as an AB 540 student (usually just prior to the beginning of classes).